 This is the natural conclusion of Lean, Agility, and Customer focus.
 However, it starts and can only succeed if you examine your own belief in hierarchy and status.

 Please review your own hierarchical beliefs and analyse what traits you value above others and where this comes from.
 What needs do you have that are unfulfilled which cause you to judge another in terms of being better or worse?
 Does this serve your world view?
 And how you would like the environment you work in to be?

 Only by aligning our beliefs to our goals will we ever succeed in anything meaningful.
 Helping others do this is the role of the coach, but that is another post for another time.

-Practical methods and tools for this personal learning journey are covered in both the Enterprise Agility Masterclass and the Coaching for Enterprise Agility course running in London and NYC later this year and in early 2018.
+Practical methods and tools for this personal learning journey are covered in both our ICAgile Certified Enterprise Agility Masterclass, Coaching for Enterprise Agility course and Enterprise Agile Coach Bootcamp, which run in London and NYC.

 Simon Powers is the founder of AWA, the global community of practice for agile and organizational change.
 Over the 10 years, Simon has worked in organizations moving towards agile ways of working, his approach has led him to create a series of ICAgile Certified Enterprise Agile Coaching training courses, which have received high praise from both the communities in London and worldwide.